H&M Studio SS18: Big in Japan

 The collection nods to other trends of the moment as well, including workwear tailoring, oversized knits and A-line shapes.

-With Naomie Harris, Alexa Chung, Alek Wek, Winnie Harlow and Joan Smalls arriving, sushi, sashmi and saké were brought to the guest as a star-studded model line-up featuring Amber Valletta, Adwoa Aboah, Edie Campbell, and Maria Borges strutted around the maze of tables to a soundtrack including Alphaville's Big in Japan and Siouxsie and the Banshees Hong Kong Garden.
-For the finale, cherry blossom petals rained down over the room, reminding us that spring and summer isn't that far away.
+With Naomie Harris, Alexa Chung, Alek Wek, Winnie Harlow and Joan Smalls arriving, sushi, sashimi and saké were brought to the guests as a star-studded model line-up featuring Amber Valletta, Adwoa Aboah, Edie Campbell and Maria Borges strutted around the maze of tables to a soundtrack including Alphaville's Big in Japan and Siouxsie and the Banshees' Hong Kong Garden.
+For the finale, cherry blossom petals rained down over the room, reminding us that spring and summer aren't that far away.

 “It was exciting to see our strong statement of print and colour with clean lines inspired by Japanese design.
 Together with the authentic setting, tableware, decorations and other details, there was a quiet grace that really shone through, and we can’t wait to see how our customers around the world will be styling their favourite pieces,” says Pernilla Wohlfahrt, H&M’s Design Director.